-See sections C 1 29 and C 1 30
+See headings C.1.29 and C.1.30.

 28. When directors or the secretary express concerns about some proposal or, in the case of directors, about the company's performance, and such concerns are not resolved at the meeting, they should be recorded in the minute book if the person expressing them so requests.